masjohncook/CREMEv2/README.md

-# CREME: A toolchain of automatic dataset collection for machine learning in intrusion detection
+# CREME-N: A toolchain of automatic dataset collection for machine learning in intrusion detection

 <!-- ABOUT THE PROJECT -->
 ## About The Project